dapphub/keeper/README.md

 Feedbase is a simple smart contract that lets anyone publish price feeds to the Ethereum blockchain.

-Before you can use this daemon, you will need to claim your feed IDs.
-Please see <https://github.com/nexusdev/feedbase> for more details.

-The daemon works as a simple loop which periodically updates a set of feeds specified in `~/.keeper.json`, as in the following example:
+This daemon works as a simple loop which periodically updates a set of feeds specified in `~/.keeper.json`, as in the following example:

     {